Training Adaptive Reconstruction Networks for Blind Inverse Problems: Numerical experiments

 \subsection{Blind inverse problems}

-In this section, we illustrate how training on a family of operators allows us to solve different blind inverse problems by minimizing \eqref{eq:blindinvmintheta}.
-Fig.~\ref{tab:blind:mri},~\ref{tab:blind:blur} and~\ref{tab:blind:ct} illustrate some of the results for MRI, deblurring and CT imaging respectively.
-In these experiments, we assume that
+In this section, we illustrate how training on a family of operators helps solving different blind inverse problems.
+We assume that

-for some unknown parameter $\thetab_1$ describing the forward model.
-Starting from an initial guess $\thetab_0$, we then solve~\eqref{eq:blindinvmintheta} with a first order method, resulting in an estimate $\hat \thetab_1$ of $\thetab_1$.
+for some unknown parameter $\thetaz_1$ describing the forward model.
+We then solve~\eqref{eq:blindinvmintheta} using the methods described in Section \ref{sec:numerical_bip}, resulting in an estimate $\hat \thetaz_1$ of $\thetaz_1$.
 Fig. \ref{tab:blind:mri}, \ref{tab:blind:ct}, \ref{tab:blind:blur} show the performance of the solver for various applications.
 Let us analyze these results.